instructor-ai/instructor/docs/blog/posts/generator.md

 ]
 ```

-Let's not define our models for structured extraction.
+Let's now define our models for structured extraction.
 Note: instructor will conveniently let us use `Iterable` to model an iterable of our class.
 In this case, once we define our product recommendation model, we can slap on `Iterable` to define what we ultimately want - a (ranked) list of product recommendations.

 ```python